General-Purpose Models for the Chemical Sciences: LLMs and Beyond: The Shape and Structure of Chemical Data

 These approaches can be grouped into rule-based and generative methods.
 Rule-based methods apply manually defined transformations---such as rotations and mirroring---to present different representations of the same instance to a model.
 In contrast, generative augmentation creates new data by applying transformations learned through a \gls{ml} model.

-\paragraph{Rule-based augmentation} The transformations applied for generating new data in rule-based approaches vary depending on the modality (e.g., image, text, or audio).
+\paragraph{Rule-based Augmentation} The transformations applied for generating new data in rule-based approaches vary depending on the modality (e.g., image, text, or audio).
 The most common application of rule-based techniques is on images, via image transformations such as distortion, rotation, blurring, or cropping.\autocite{shorten2019survey} In chemistry, tools like \modelname{RanDepict}\autocite{brinkhaus2022randepict} have been used to create enriched datasets of chemical representations.
-These tools generate human-like drawings of chemical structures that mimic the common illustrations found in scientific literature or even in patents (e.g., by applying image templates from different publishers, or emulating the style of older manuscripts) and further augment them using conventional image-augmentation techniques.
+These tools generate drawings of chemical structures that mimic the common illustrations found in scientific literature or even in patents (e.g., by applying image templates from different publishers, or emulating the style of older manuscripts).